lslezak/language-changes/README.md

   platform is supported.):
   - Use the `ctrl-shift-q` keyboard shortcut
   - Use the `Add a new changes entry` item in the context menu (right-click)
-  - Use the `'language-changes:add-new-entry` action in the command palette (`ctrl-shift-p`)
+  - Use the `language-changes:add-new-entry` action in the command palette (`ctrl-shift-p`)